ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: User Study

 \section{User Study}

-We conducted a within-subjects study with 27 participants to evaluate how \name{}, which is unique with member personas against \baselineB{}, supports conversational information seeking in online communities.
+We conducted a within-subjects study with 27 participants to evaluate how \name{}, which is unique with member personas against \baselineB{}, supports conversational search in online communities.
 This study aimed to answer two research questions: